openebs/zfs-localpv/docs/faq.md

-### 1. What is ZFS-LocalPV
+### 1. What is LocalPV-ZFS

-ZFS-LocalPV is a CSI driver for dynamically provisioning a volume in ZFS storage.
+LocalPV-ZFS is a CSI driver for dynamically provisioning a volume in ZFS storage.
 It also takes care of tearing down the volume from the ZFS storage once volume is deprovisioned.

-### 2. How to install ZFS-LocalPV
+### 2. How to install LocalPV-ZFS

 Make sure that all the nodes have zfsutils-linux installed.
 We should go to the each node of the cluster and install zfs utils